myles-trimble/myles-trimble.github.io/_posts/2026-01-20-Finding-Prime-Numbers-With-Python.md

 In the real world - we would need to make a consideration around the pop() method when used on a Set as in some cases it can be a bit inconsistent.

 The pop() method will usually extract the lowest element of a Set.
-Sets however are, by definition, unordered.
+However, Sets are, by definition, unordered.
 The items are stored internally with some order, but this internal order is determined by the hash code of the key (which is what allows retrieval to be so fast).

 This hashing method means that we can't 100% rely on it successfully getting the lowest value.
-In very rare cases, the hash provides a value that is not the lowest.

-Even though here we're just coding up something fun, it is most definitely a useful thing to note when using Sets and pop() in Python in the future!
+Even though here we're just coding up something fun, it is most definitely a useful thing to note when using Sets and pop() in Python in the future.

 The simplest solution to force the minimum value to be used is to replace the line...